ManishkPrajapati/Academic-Aisle/SRS.md

 - Users should be required to provide their full name, phone number, and email address during registration.
 - Users should be able to specify their preferred educational qualification level during registration.
 - Users should be required to agree to the terms and conditions of the site during registration.
-- Users should be able to upload a profile picture during registration (optional).
+- Users should be able to upload a profile picture during registration .
 - Users should be able to select their preferred area of residence during registration.
 - Users should be required to confirm their email address or phone number during registration (verification).
 - Users should be able to edit their profile information after registration (optional).